 Objective B3.4.4 recognises and provides for greater management of urban development whilst providing for anticipated population growth through a diversity of housing options and living environments, including medium density housing types.
 A compact urban form restricts the amount of land used for residential activities whilst providing for an increasing population.
 Medium density developments provide for a greater diversity of living environments catering for a variety of housing choices for residents.
-Medium density developments are to be developed in accordance with Outline Development Plans to ensure that such areas are appropriately located within a wider development and are located in close proximity to public amenity areas such as open space reserves and/or shops and services.
+Medium density developments are to be developed in accordance with Outline Development Plans to ensure that such areas are appropriately located within a wider development.